Traficom/lem-model-system/README.md

 ## Development

-If you do not have INRO Emme license or you wish to develop HELMET 4.1 source code, you need to set up a development environment.
+If you do not have INRO Emme license or you wish to develop LEM source code, you need to set up a development environment.
 Although not covered here, installing [Git](https://git-scm.com/downloads) is highly recommended!

 ### Environment and dependencies